HarshdeepGupta/diabe-ai-buddy/README.md

 - It **generates** coherent and customized answers, integrating retrieved facts into natural, human-like responses.
 - It **Suggests** addition questions that they user may be looking answers for as follow up questions

-This ensures that the chatbot is both **grounded in factual knowledge** and **adaptive to your unique questions**, even if they are highly specific.
+This ensures that DiaVoice is both **grounded in factual knowledge** and **adaptive to unique questions**, even if they are highly specific.

 ### 3. Trusted Medical Content
 The knowledge base used by Diabetes Buddy is curated from credible sources, including: